McCLIM/McCLIM/Backends/beagle/README.txt

     (clim-demo::clim-fig) and actually do some drawing.
     RESOLVED 08.AUG.04 [NB. this functionality is not too efficient I think and needs revisiting (like everything else does)]

+-4.5.- Designs (other than colours) aren't implemented - THIS means there are
+     no icons in the Listener.
+    UPDATE 25.APR.2005 - This is done now, more or less (done for tiled patterns, hacked for non-tiled patterns, not looked at for stencils).

 -10.- Text sizes aren't calculated correctly; when multiple lines are output
     together, the bottom of one line can be overwritten by the top of the